Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

 With the aid of recent advances in artificial intelligence, the combination of ML and DIHM techniques gives rise to a breakthrough in solving the technical limitations of conventional DIHM.
 In my studies, <strong>Convolutional autoencoder (CAE)</strong> and <strong>convolutional neural network (CNN)</strong> are utilized to learn and predict the features of images acquired from DIHM.

-For the self-supervised CAE model, the model trained with red blood cell (RBC) images can use features extracted from the latent space to predict angles or be used for data augmentation.
+For the CAE, the model trained with red blood cell (RBC) images can use features extracted from the latent space to predict angles or be used for data augmentation.
 <figure style="margin: 0; text-align: center;">
   <img src="/Research/figures/AI1.png" alt= "CAE model">
   <figcaption style="font-size: 0.9em; color: #555;">1.
 CAE for Extracting Angle Features of RBCs </figcaption>